Oticon vs. Starkey, Tested and Compared by an Audiologist

 Oticon’s Opn S system relies on the premise of BrainHearing technology.
 In my clinical experience, this works very well for people with mild to moderate hearing loss.
 It offers minimal difficulty in background noise, which affects the majority of first-time hearing aid users.

-Starkey’s Livio hearing aids combine “wearable” consumer technology features like activity tracking and fall detection.
+Starkey’s Livio hearing aids combine “wearable” consumer technology features such as activity tracking and fall detection.
 These are great for active seniors who want to stay at the top of their game and older adults who are more at risk for falls.
 Family members and caregivers will be alerted if they experience a fall, ensuring that help will be sent immediately.

 Oticon Hearing Aids